sowalks/BLE_Diss_Project_Docs/Project Meeting.md

 MAKE A GANTT CHART

-have tags know what an inhibitor is and not send it on!!
+have phones know what an inhibitor is and not send tags on!! - get inhibitor id list from server.

 Resources running a server - cloud providers google amazon azure - freebie servers